jim-easterbrook/pywws/src/doc/guides/language.rst

 `Transifex <https://www.transifex.com/>`_ is a web based system for coordinating teams of translators.
 It is free to use for open source projects such as pywws.
-In May 2014 I created a `pywws project <https://www.transifex.com/organization/jim-easterbrook>`_ on Transifex.
+In May 2014 I created a `pywws project <https://www.transifex.com/projects/p/pywws/>`_ on Transifex.
-If you'd like to use Transifex to help translate pywws, please create an account and join the appropriate language team.
+If you'd like to use Transifex to help translate pywws, please create an account (it's free) and join the appropriate language team.

-Visit the newest pywws project page on Transifex and click on your language, then click on the "resource" you want to translate.
+Visit the pywws project page on Transifex and click on your language, then click on the "resource" you want to translate.
 (``pywws`` contains the program strings used when running pywws, the others contain strings from the pywws documentation.)
 This opens a dialog where you can choose to download a file to work on or translate the strings online.
 Please read :ref:`translator-notes` before you start.

-When you've finished translating ``pywws`` select the "download for use" option and save the file to ``pywws/lang/fr/LC_MESSAGES/pywws.po`` (replace ``fr`` with your language code).
+When you've finished translating ``pywws`` select the "download for use" option and save the file to ``src/pywws/lang/fr/LC_MESSAGES/pywws.po`` (replace ``fr`` with your language code).
 Now you can :ref:`test-translation`.

 .. versionadded:: 14.05.dev1221